 The storebought lumber rack has levels that each support 110 lbs and carry a depth of 12.25 inches.
 I figured that if I could find something similar in terms of steel shelf brackets, I may be able to make this project both cost effective and easy to install in less than an hour.
 So, I asked my dad to raid his garage, where he found six 12 x 14-inch shelf brackets.
 I brought a few outside for painting.

 To my surprise, these two levels held every piece of full-length lumber, conduit pipe, and molding I had (I carefully distributed the heavier 2x4s between the racks, so I didn’t feel like I came anywhere close to the weight limit).
-I still need to build a lumber cart for scraps, but this solution was perfect for getting some of the biggest culprits of my bruised legs out of the way for good!
+I still need to build a lumber cart for scraps and sheets of plywood, but this solution was perfect for getting some of the biggest culprits of my bruised legs out of the way for good!

-For the record, I’m not sure that this is really my long-term solution, so I’ll probably upgrade to the plywood version above (option #2) after I am no longer storing stuff along that wall for the upstairs bathroom.
+For the record, I’m not sure that this is really my long-term solution, so I’ll probably upgrade to the conduit version above (option #1) after I am no longer storing stuff along that wall for the upstairs bathroom.
 But for now, it suits my needs perfectly, and was both FREE and QUICK to install.
+I can even fit a workbench under this rack easily so I have a spot for my miter saw, too.
 No procrastinating, no DIY hiccups, no fuss.
 It also crosses part of the workshop makeover off of my project list!

 - pegboard organization wall